 None of us are avid kayakers, therefore lack our own equipment, so we decided to rent the gear from an Outfitter.
 Specifically, from Desert Adventures.
 They offer rentals for a self-guided experience, as well as a 1-day guided tour should you prefer to have someone guide you along the way.
 Another perk: they handle all of the permit processing and transportation.
 The round trip shuttle is free, and meets you at the Hoover Dam Lodge – a little over 4 hours from Phoenix.

 Once everyone is accounted for and aboard the shuttle, the fun begins.
 First stop: Security clearance area at the base of the Hoover Dam.
 You’re given 15 minutes to unload your boats (2 kayaks and a canoe in our case), get your stuff off the truck and into your water crafts, and push away from the shore.
 15 minutes may sound like a lot of time, but it goes quickly.

-Almost immediately down stream from the launch point is a small sand bar where many people stop to reorganize their equipment before starting the watery adventure.
+Almost immediately down stream from the launch point is a small sand bar.
+This is where many people stop to reorganize their equipment before starting the watery adventure.
 You’ll notice mile markers on the rivers edge that help with easily understanding your position.

-The first half of the trail offers a number of canyons, each featuring their own unique rock formations and hot springs.
+The first half of the Black Canyon water trail features a number of canyons, each featuring their own unique rock formations and hot springs.
 Water shoes that work well for hiking are a must have as you’re bound to head into the canyons to explore.